luca-mainardi/EMMAL/README.md

 4. Run the Notebook

-Open the notebook AL_EMM.ipynb and run through the cells to explore the implementation and results of the EMM-based active learning method.
+Open the notebook EMMAL.ipynb and run through the cells to explore the implementation and results of the EMM-based active learning method.

 ## Contributors